hzqst/metamod-fallguys/README.md

 # metamod-fallguys
-It's a metamod plugin for Fall Guys maps in Sven Co-p
+It's a metamod plugin for Fall Guys maps in Sven Co-op